codeananda/codeananda/README.md

 ### 💪 Other Skills

 I've spent a lot of time doing time series analysis and forecasting with libraries like Prophet, NeuralProphet, and TensorFlow.
 I know the Python Data Science stack inside out (Pandas, NumPy, Scikit-Learn, Weights & Biases, Matplotlib, Plotly, etc.).
 And I've written 40+ [technical articles](https://github.com/codeananda/technical_articles) teaching various ML concepts at different levels of difficulty.
+I'm skilled in Docker and have used AWS (particularly AWS Lambda) for deployment and as my main cloud compute provider.

 ### 🤔 Why `codeananda`?